45intherooms/45intherooms/README.md

   (more info. got carried away w/ the layout so umm enjoy like and sub) and for mor ummmm i have a sona i wanna show yall later when i find it
   <br>
+  i also might mispell alot of slangs, lmk or correct me im trying to catch up
 <img src="https://poempuppy.neocities.org/resources/blinkies/6da997923a2ce44c653f7288c70e611faf769c7a.gif">
 </p>
 <p align="center">